 Do You Need Implants?

 When you have missing teeth, having a picture taken of you while smiling can be a daunting experience.
 If you have ever lost a tooth to erosion, cracking, or even an accident, then you know how difficult it can be to carry on without some degree of discomfort.
 Our implant dentist will work with you to thoroughly understand the condition of your teeth before creating implants.
-Our dental implant surgeon will provide you with a strong and durable foundation so that your artificial teeth can be fitted securly.
+Our dental implant surgeon will provide you with a strong and durable foundation so that your teeth fit securely.
 Dentures or bridges can then be connected to the implants, making it much easier for you to reduce issues with eating or speech.
-If you feel you need implants contact an implant dentist to help answer your questions, guide, and support you through every stage of your implant procedure.
+If you feel you need implants contact Dr. Newhart to help answer your questions, guide, and support you through every stage of your implant procedure.

 Should I Visit an Implant Dentist?

 If the dentist you are with now offers dental implants, you can certainly get your implants fitted through them.
 That being said, a qualified dentist won’t have the knowledge and experience that a periodontist would have because implants are a periodontist’s specialty.
-If you believe that you need implants then visiting an implant dentist could be the way to go.
+If you believe that you need implants then visiting an implant specialist (a periodontist) is the way to go.

 You may feel worried about what lies ahead.
 This is understandable, a qualified dentist or periodontist will be able to explain everything and ease your mind.
 They will teach you how to maintain your implants so they last for years to come and give you a beautiful smile.

-Contact our dentist so we can help answer any questions you have and see if you qualify for dental implants.
+Contact Dr. Newhart so we can help answer any questions you have and see if you qualify for dental implants.
 Call (304) 699-0728 or fill out a new patient form if you are not currently registered with our practice.
 Start the journey to a healthier and whiter smile.